- Attend Events

 Please Note: Starting in 2020, all applications must be submitted electronically.
 Paper submissions will no longer be accepted.

 Awarded annually and established to provide a unique opportunity for anthropologists early in their careers to learn about AAA and leadership opportunities and to encourage future leadership in the association.
 A $500 travel subsidy will be provided to attend the Annual Meeting.

 Established by a gift from Elizabeth Briody and Marc Robinson, this award pairs undergraduate anthropology majors with mentors from both academia and practice, who will support them in learning about their educational and career options after graduation.
 Mentees also receive a $500 award and complimentary AAA membership.

 This award, made possible by a gift from Carole H. Browner, establishes a restricted need-based fund to be used solely for the purpose of supporting the travel for graduate and undergraduate students from Mexico, Central, and South America to the American Anthropological Association (AAA) annual meeting.

 Throughout his life, David Schneider's work on kinship, culture theory and American culture was provocative and iconoclastic.
 This $1,000 award will be given annually in recognition of work that treats one or more of these topics in a fresh and innovative fashion.

 The AAA invites minority doctoral candidates in anthropology to apply for a dissertation writing fellowship of $10,000 awarded annually.

 PIFFT is designed to support Palestinian scholars.
 It may also support those dissenting Israeli scholars whose academic freedom is limited.

-This award given annually was established in 1997 to recognize teachers who have contributed to and encouraged the study of anthropology.
+This annual award was established in 1997 to recognize teachers who have contributed to and encouraged the study of anthropology.
 This award is made possible by a gift from Carole H. Browner.